School of Engineering

 STVP Executive Director, Management Science and Engineering - Technology Ventures Program

-BioMatt Harvey is the executive director of the Stanford Technology Ventures Program, the entrepreneurship center in the Stanford School of Engineering.
-He is an advocate for STVP’s mission and our dedicated faculty and staff who create unique entrepreneurship education and research opportunities for Stanford students and audiences around the world.
-He focuses on providing strategic direction for STVP operations, programs, communications, online experiences, and external engagement.
+BioMatt Harvey is the executive director of the Stanford Technology Ventures Program (STVP), the entrepreneurship center in Stanford’s School of Engineering.
+He is an advocate for STVP’s mission and our dedicated faculty and staff who create scholarly research and unique entrepreneurship education opportunities for Stanford students and audiences around the world.
+As executive director, Matt focuses on STVP external relations and providing strategic direction for our operations, communications, and digital products.

-As a lab for entrepreneurship and innovation education, STVP delivers courses and programs, creates scholarly research on tech ventures, ecosystems, and policies, and produces engaging online learning content through Stanford eCorner.
+As a lab for entrepreneurship and innovation education, STVP delivers courses and programs, creates scholarly research on tech ventures, innovation, and ecosystem development, and produces engaging digital learning content through Stanford eCorner.
 STVP is part of the Department of Management Science & Engineering.

 Professor of Management Science and Engineering, Emeritus